Deformation of locally free actions and the leafwise cohomology: Introduction

 For general cases, the deformation problem cannot be reduced to a linear one directly.
 One way to describe the deformation space is to apply Hamilton's implicit function theorem.
-Although it needs an estimate on solutions of partial differential equations and it is difficult to establish in general, there are a few examples for which we can apply the theorem.
+As mentioned above, it needs a tame estimate on solutions of partial differential equations and it is difficult to establish it in general.
+But, there are a few examples to which we can apply the theorem.
 Another way is to use the theory of hyperbolic dynamics.
-We will give a brief discussion about these techniques in Section \ref{sec:general}.
+We will give a brief discussion on these techniques in Section \ref{sec:general}.

 The author recommend the readers to read the survey papers \cite{BE} and \cite{Ma09}.
-The former contains a nice exposition on application of Hamilton's implicit function theorem to rigidity problem of foliations.
-The second is a survey on parameter rigidity prbolem, which is one of the sources of my lecture at the Centre de Recerca Mathem\`atica.
+The former contains a nice exposition on applications of Hamilton's implicit function theorem to rigidity problems of foliations.
+The second is a survey on the parameter rigidity problem, which is one of the sources of the author's lectures at the Centre de Recerca Matem\`atica.

-To end the introduction, the author would like to thank the organizers of the research program ``Foliations'' at the CRM who invited me to give a lecture in the program, and the staff of the CRM for their warm hospitality.
+To end the introduction, the author would like to thank the organizers of the research program ``Foliations'' at the CRM for inviting me to give these lectures in the program, and the staff of the CRM for their warm hospitality.
 The author is also grateful to Marcel Nicolau and Nathan dos Santos for many suggestions to improve this note.